sebanc/brunch/README.md

 16. Reboot your computer when requested and boot again from USB flash drive / SD card.
 You can now start using ChromeOS.

 ### Dual Boot ChromeOS with Windows on your HDD

+**NOTE**: If you find the below instructions difficult to follow, a detailed and beginner friendly guide for dual booting Chrome OS with windows is also available [here](https://github.com/sebanc/brunch/wiki/Detailed-installation-instructions-from-Windows)

 1. Make sure you have a NTFS partition with at least 14gb of free space available and no BitLocker encryption or create one (refer to online resources).
 2. Make a Brunch USB flashdrive / SD card (see above) and boot it.